Andrew R. Morgan

-Andrew Richard "Drew" Morgan (born February 5, 1976) is a NASA astronaut from the class of 2013.
+Andrew Richard Morgan (born February 5, 1976) is an American military physician and retired NASA astronaut from the class of 2013.

 Personal life

 Andrew is married to Stacey Morgan; they have four children.

 Early life and education

-Morgan was born in Morgantown, West Virginia on February 5, 1976, to Richard and Janice Morgan.
+Morgan was born in Morgantown, West Virginia on February 5, 1976 to Richard and Janice Morgan.
 He attended Dover High School in Delaware, graduating in 1994 before completing a Bachelor of Science in Environmental Engineering at the West Point US Military Academy in 1998.
 Morgan was then commissioned into the US Army.
 During his time at West Point, he was part of the West Point Parachute Team, known as the "Black Knights".
 He later attended medical school at the Uniformed Services University of the Health Sciences, where he earned his MD.
-In 2005 he completed his residency in emergency medicine at the Madigan Army Medical Center near Tacoma, Washington.
-In 2013 he completed a fellowship in primary care sports medicine at Virginia Commonwealth University.
+In 2005, he completed his residency in emergency medicine at the Madigan Army Medical Center near Tacoma, Washington.
+In 2013, he completed a fellowship in primary care sports medicine at Virginia Commonwealth University.